 3D Imaging of Human Placenta Tissue Reveals PD-L1 at the Maternal Fetal Interface

-This 3D tissue imaging video presents a volumetric view of human placental tissue, highlighting the PD-L1 signal in cyan throughout the tissue architecture.
-PD-L1 is associated with immune regulation at the maternal-fetal interface, where maternal and fetal biology interact in a highly organized spatial environment.
+This video presents a volumetric view of human placental tissue, with PD-L1 signal shown in cyan across the imaged tissue architecture.

 Next